 A bond of respect and trust between the people and their law enforcement allows for an environment where a cooperative effort to solves problems results.

 By working together, law enforcement and the community can reduce the fear and incidence of crime and improve the quality of life in neighborhoods countywide.
-Some of the programs offered through the Community Policing Unit are listed below.
+Some of the programs offered through the Community Policing Unit are listed to the right.